-NAIT alum Mauro Chie receives honorary degree for a unique focus on the well-being of Albertans.
+NAIT alum Mauro Chies receives honorary degree for a unique focus on the well-being of Albertans.

 The Governor General’s Academic Medal was first awarded in 1873 by the Earl of Dufferin, and has since become one of the most prestigious awards that a student in a Canadian educational institution can receive.
 The Governor General of Canada continues this tradition of encouraging scholarship across the nation and recognizing outstanding students.